open-source-tabletop/respawn/respawn.md

 # Respawn

-Respawn is a class based team skirmish, with influences from online multiplayer shooters.

-In the late 21st Century, Respawn stands as the worlds most popular esport, an immersive virtual game taking the ancient art of bloodsports to a new high as teams engage in bloody virtual deathmatches.
-Beyond realistic, players are connected to the game through a revolutionary neural interface, allowing a level of realism previously unheard of.
+In the late 21st Century an immersive virtual reality deathmatch game, called Respawn, has become the worlds most popular entertainment - taking the ancient art of bloodsports to new heights.
+Beyond realistic, players are connected to the game through a neural interface, allowing a level of realism previously unheard of.
 For spectators, they experience not just a visual spectacle, they are hooked directly into the adrenaline, the excitement, and even the pain, of the players.
-While the death may be virtual, it feels like the real thing.

 Respawn is big business and the stakes are high: fame and fortune comes to the winners, but the game can take its toll on the players.
 While the neural interface provides a realistic experience, this also means that players feel the pain of death repeatedly throughout a match and many suffer ongoing effects from the game.

-You've put in the practice, you've put together a team, you've raised your entry fee.
-It's time to make a name for yourself or die trying.
+You've put in the practice.
+You've put together a team.
+You've raised your entry fee.
+Now it's time to make a name for yourself or die trying.
 A new season of Respawn is about to begin.

 ## Module Rules

 ### Playing Respawn

+Respawn is a small team skirmish game, requiring only 3 models per player, with influences from popular online FPS games.
 Respawn uses the Cadence Wargame System core rules, which can be found at [Cadence.Games](https://cadence.games).

 Respawn is best played on a 2ft x 3ft or similar sized area.
 Each game of Respawn lasts for 4 rounds.
 Models in Respawn are referred to throughout as **Characters**.